Blacklotus89898/ecse316/A2/README.md

 Python version used: 3.9.6+

-Please run the following lines before running the program in the terminal.
+Please run the following line before running the program in the terminal.
 Make sure that you are in the directory of this project:

 ```
 pip install -r requirements.txt